Arid-Systems/iotobex-client-example-stomp-python/README.md

 # iotobex-client-example-stomp-python

-Example of client implementation demonstrating a method of connection to the Iotobex service, in this case aSTOMP connection utilizing Python.
+Example of client implementation demonstrating a method of connection to the Iotobex service, in this case a STOMP connection utilizing Python.

 Iotobex is an information exchange for the Internet of Things.
 It enables:
 - The dissemination of, and easy access to, “public” Internet of Things (IoT) information.